 \section{Audio-centric Token Compression}

 For audio LLMs, the demand for longer context arises from the need to process higher sampling rates and extended durations of audio.

-The extraction of information from the audio modality can be categorized according to the format of audio representation: (1) \textbf{continuous sequence modeling:} this approach utilizes a pre-trained audio encoder, typically models like Whisper~\cite{radford2023robust} or Conformer~\cite{gulati2020conformer}, to produce continuous audio embeddings; (2) \textbf{discrete sequence modeling:} this method transforms the input audio signal into discrete audio tokens, usually via vector quantization, where continuous audio features are encoded into a learnable codebook.
-Mainstream methods include HuBERT~\cite{hsu2021hubert} and EnCodec~\cite{defossez2022high,zeghidour2021soundstream}.
+The extraction of information from the audio modality can be categorized according to the format of audio representation: (1) \textbf{continuous sequence modeling:} this approach utilizes a pre-trained audio encoder, typically models like Whisper~\citep{radford2023robust} or Conformer~\citep{gulati2020conformer}, to produce continuous audio embeddings; (2) \textbf{discrete sequence modeling:} this method transforms the input audio signal into discrete audio tokens, usually via vector quantization, where continuous audio features are encoded into a learnable codebook.
+Mainstream methods include HuBERT~\citep{hsu2021hubert} and EnCodec~\citep{defossez2022high,zeghidour2021soundstream}.

-The second category inherently reduces the number of tokens by optimizing the tokenizer structure and the design of the codebook.
+The second category inherently reduces the number of tokens by the design of the tokenizer structure and the codebook.
 Nevertheless, detailed exploration of these specific design considerations falls outside the purview of this survey.

 Audio, a 1D signal representing amplitude over time, must be transformed into a suitable format for deep learning models, especially when integrating with MLLMs.
 MLLMs often leverage architectures designed for 2D data (like images) or general sequences.
 While the raw waveform is the source, spectrograms (especially Mel-spectrograms) are frequently the preferred representation for audio in MLLMs.
 This preference arises because spectrograms allow the application of processing techniques similar to those used for images, thereby facilitating multimodal learning.